 Tumultuous as 2021 may seem, the ongoing pandemic has done little to slow the evolution and emergence of new tech.
-Indeed, as the vaccine rollout continues at pace, confidence is returning to many industry sectors – with businesses keen to reinvigorate their operations with the adoption of future-fit technologies.
+With confidence returning to many industry sectors businesses are keen to reinvigorate their operations with the adoption of future-fit technologies.

-But of the applications currently proliferating high-tech industries, which are most likely to make waves in 2021?
+But of the applications currently proliferating high-tech industries, which are most likely to make waves for the remainder of 2021 and into 2o22?
 To find out, we’re taking a look at the new and emerging technologies to keep an eye on over the next 12 months.

 Advanced Remote Working and Videoconferencing Software